fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 between seemingly unrelated things, whether or not the connection really exists.)

-## The problem
+## Hunting for blindspots

-Let's say we have a function `hexToRgb` that converts a hex color value to an rgb value.
+We have a function `hexToRgb` that converts a hex color value to an rgb value.
-We don't need to know about the implementation of `hexToRgb`.
+The implementation of `hexToRgb` is unimportant.
-We're only interested in the type signature:
+We're only interested in the type signature.
+`hexToRgb` takes a string (the hex color value) and returns a `Result` with an error string or a RGB representation:

 ```elm
 hexToRgb : String -> Result String (Int, Int, Int)
 ```

-`hexToRgb` takes a string (the hex color value) and returns a `Result` with a string describing an error or a tuple representing an RGB value.

-We're not worried about implementing this function but we are worried about testing it.
+Now we want to test `hexToRgb`.
-We've taken a solid first step by testing that `hexToRgb` converts `"#ffffff"` to `Ok (255, 255, 255)`.
+The first test we write is a unit test that asserts `hexToRgb "#ffffff"` returns `Ok (255, 255, 255)`.
-The test passes but we don't feel like we're finished yet.
+This test focuses on the correctness of the conversion formula.
+If `hexToRgb` converts `"#ffffff"` to `Ok (0, 0, 0)`, then it's no use at all.
+So this is a reasonable first test to write.
+But once this test passes, we're not done testing.

+There are a handful of things that this test doesn't tell us.
-How do we know that `hexToRgb` can handle _any_ valid hex color when we've only tested it on one?
+For example, how do we know that `hexToRgb` can really handle _any_ valid hex color strings when we've only tested one?
+We might assume that `hexToRgb` will work for all valid strings if it works for `"#ffffff"`.
-Maybe there's an edge case our implementation doesn't account for.
+But maybe there's an edge case we aren't aware of.
-Maybe `hexToRgb` returns an `Err` for any hex color that isn't `#ffffff`.
+Or maybe `hexToRgb` returns an `Err` for any hex color that isn't `"#ffffff"`.
-We don't know until we write more tests.
+We won't know until we write more tests.

-But how do we write tests that account for "kinds" of input like hex colors rather than specific values like `"#ffffff"`?
-We could simply generate all the valid hex color strings and write a test that calls `hexToRgb` on all of them.
+We could simply generate all the valid hex color strings and then write a test that calls `hexToRgb` on all of them.
 But there are a lot of hex colors.
-In fact, there are [`16,777,216 + 4,096`](https://en.wikipedia.org/wiki/Web_colors)
+In fact, there are [16,781,312](https://en.wikipedia.org/wiki/Web_colors) of them.
-of them.

-Instead, we decide to take this idea and scale it down.
+So we decide to take this idea and scale it down.
 Instead of generating millions of hex colors, we generate 75 or a 100.
 And we generate these hex colors randomly each time the test runs.

 It doesn't matter that the hex colors are different each time the test runs because we're not testing the conversion itself.
 We just want to test that nothing unexpected happens when we call `hexToRgb` with a valid hex color.
+The test will simply assert that `hexToRgb` returns an `Ok _` for any valid hex string.

+## Generating random inputs

-This method of testing is called property testing or "fuzz" testing.
+This approach to testing is called property testing or "fuzz" testing.
 Fuzz testing requires us to think more generally about our inputs.
-Instead of defining specific inputs like `#ffffff`, we define something that generates a kind of value, in this case, a valid hex color.
+Instead of writing tests for specific values like `#ffffff`, we write tests for _kinds_ of values, in this case hex color strings.

+The `Fuzz` module from the `elm-community/elm-test` is a library that helps

+provides a set of tools
+to help us generate random values.

+A `Fuzzer` is what generates
+The focus of the `Fuzz` module is the `Fuzzer` type.
+A `Fuzzer` generates a random
+The `Fuzzer` type represents

 The `Fuzz` module gives us a set of primitive fuzzers and some helper functions that can be used to compose fuzzers to create new fuzzers.